-Beechgrove is on at 7:30pm on Thursday 24th April on BBC2 Scotland and at 9:30am on Sunday 27th April on BBC2 network
+Beechgrove is on at 7:30pm on Thursday 4th September on BBC2 Scotland and on Sunday 7th September at 09:30am on BBC2 network.

-Take a sneak peek at the handy hints from this week's programme
+Here's a sneak peek at this week's programme.

 George shows us how to get the most from our leeks and a head start on those who are growing from seed.